 The TV Listings

 In addition to ads for more new and returning network shows, this issue also has some ads for local stations and programs.
 New shows premiering during the week included Mr. Broadway, My Living Doll, Gilligan’s Island, and Shenanigans.
 Returning for the new season are shows like Jackie Gleason’s American Scene Magazine, Mr. Ed, What’s My Line?, and That Was the Week That Was.

 Chevrolet has a full page ad promoting Bonanza, The Man from U.N.C.L.E., and Bewitched.
 Both Bonanza and The Man from U.N.C.L.E. ran without commercial interruption this week, followed by a special five-and-a-half minute commercial for Chevrolet’s new 1965 models.
-The commercial was filmed on the Bonanza set and features the casts of all three shows, in costume and in color.
-You can read more about the commercial here.
+Filmed on the Bonanza set, the commercial features the casts of all three shows in costume and in color.

 Chevrolet Ad – Copyright 1964 Triangle Publications, Inc.

 There were at least fourteen sporting events on Saturday alone, ranging from water skiing and roller derby to tennis, horse racing and a snake hunt.
 Sunday has more sports, mostly baseball and football.
 And on Monday there’s an Olympic preview in prime time on NBC.